tomit4/react-kata/README.md

 - "Making sure people can do business with us is most important goal.
 As long as people can book an appointment with us, our shareholders will be happy!"
-- "We want people to see our Logo first and foremost and a little blurb about what we do.
-After that they should be able to click a _Get Started_ button to get the ball rolling."
+- "We want people to see our Logo first and a little blurb about what we do.
+After that they should be able to click a button to get the ball rolling."
-- "Once they're in the main flow, they should be presented with all the services available in the next two weeks.
+- "The user should be presented with all the services available in the next two weeks.
 When they select a service, they should be presented with all the available appointment slots for that service.
 They can then select a slot and book it, by entering their name, email, and vehicle information.
-- "Let's try to show an icon or picture with each available service."
-- "Once they pick the service they need, let's give them some kind of big confirmation prompt.
-If they say yes, go ahead and book it"
 - "Almost forgot!
-We should put our company contact info somewhere on the landing screen if people want to talk to someone.
+We should put our contact info somewhere on the landing screen if people want to talk to someone.
 It's **supportbutton@lithia.com** and the number is **555-872-3289.**"

 ## Resources

+- `src/assets/`: Images & icons provided by designers.
 - `src/components/`: Initial project components to build from.
+- `src/server/`: Mock API server providing service information.
 - `src/utils/`: Utility and middleware libraries.
-- `public/images/`: Example images/icons provided by designers.
 - `wireframes`: Sample wireframes provided by designers.

 ## API Reference